Chowan County Detention Facility Sending Money

-Choice 1 - Dropping Money at the Jail
+Option 1 - Dropping Money at the Jail

 Bring money to the jail in person.

-Choice 2 - Deposit Inmate Money Online
+Option 2 - Deposit Inmate Money Online

 Chowan County Detention Facility and others often use a private company to process all online deposits to an inmate's account.
 The company charges you a small fee for doing so, but the fee probably isn't as much as gas and parking would cost to take it to the jail in person.

-Choice 3 - Mail the Inmate Deposit to the Jail
+Option 3 - Mail the Inmate Deposit to the Jail